Skip to Content

 A road trip in Northumberland County to gather up some great take-out would be remiss without some stops in Trent Hills.
 Here’s what I recommend.

 As is tradition, start with a hot beverage.
-Our Lucky Stars in Warkworth is a charming café and roastery making remarkable espresso-based coffees, hot cider, and spiced cocoa.
+K Okay Café in Warkworth is a charming café and roastery making remarkable espresso-based coffees, hot cider, and spiced cocoa.
 Make any selection.
 You won’t be disappointed.
-If you’re feeling extra indulgent, order a Northumberland Apple Crumble to go, made with whey butter, Northumberland-grown oats and, of course, also local apples.
+If you’re feeling extra indulgent, order a sweet treat to go.

 Just down the road, pick up a chocolate bar from Centre & Main.
 I’m not talking about an Oh, Henry! ™.
 I’m talking about award-winning artisanal chocolate, featuring ingredients from the growers and producers of Northumberland County.
 It’s a “true taste of place experience.”
 That’s how Centre & Main’s chocolatier Angela describes Centre & Main’s unique chocolate bars on its website (a site great for ordering as well).
-I recommend their gold medal-winning Coffee Roasters chocolate bar, made with the beans roasted by their friends at Our Lucky Stars.
+I recommend their gold medal-winning Coffee Roasters chocolate bar, made with the beans roasted by their friends at K Okay Café.
 Now that’s harmony.

 Woman standing at restaurant counter making pizza and laughing